Stevedorm/CS412Final/approx_solution/README.md

-To run the tests, you must CD into the testcases folder and execute run_test_cases.sh or the respective shell file. compute_approx_wallclock.sh compares the exact solution and the approximate solution.
+<pre>To run the tests, you must CD into the testcases folder and execute run_test_cases.sh or the respective shell file. compute_approx_wallclock.sh compares
+the exact solution and the approximate solution.

 This MUST be done in Git Bash or something similar, or else the tests wont execute.